 - It has to keep the PI (Payment Information) and OI (Order Information) confidential by appropriate encryptions.

 - It has to be resistive against message modifications i.e., no changes should be allowed in the content being transmitted.

-- SET also needs to provide interoperability and make use of best security mechanisms.
+- SET also needs to provide interoperability and make use of the best security mechanisms.

-In the general scenario of online transaction, SET includes similar participants:
+Participants in SET: In the general scenario of online transactions, SET includes similar participants: